Skip to main content

 Contra is a touchstone of 8-bit graphics and audio.
 The game's six songs (levels 1 and 7 share the same song, as do 2 and 4) fit the game's feel perfectly.
 The sprites and backgrounds are equally impressive, even if they can't quite measure up to those in the arcade version.
 Despite this, the NES version is better than the original game because, as short as Contra is, the levels were much shorter in the arcade.
 Konami beefed them up for the home version.

 Contra is the perfect run-and-gun shooter of the NES era.
-Not without reason was it one of the most popular NES games in its own day, which spawned too equally great sequels.
-It has great controls, great level designs, and great bosses.
-It looks great, it sounds great, and it lets two players blast aliens at the same time.
+Not without reason was it one of the most popular NES games in its own day, which spawned two excellent sequels.
+It has smooth controls, clean level designs, and cool bosses.
+It looks and sounds great, and two players can blast aliens at the same time.
 Amazing!

 Grade: A